JasonChen2118/IBI1_2021-22/feedback.md

 Week 4:
-The commit message was not informative enough, but it cannot be changed.
-So I did not made any improvement for this.
+The commit message was not informative enough.
+So I upload an improved commit message for this practical.

+Week 5:
+I checked the number of cuts, in addition.